 * Note: Not all of these trips and tours will be offered each year, although program participants can visit most of these sites on their own.

-During summer 2013, you will be housed in apartments in the John Cabot’s exceptional Gianicolo Residence, a newly renovated historic building obtained by the University in 2010.
-Located a short walk from John Cabot’s two campuses, the residence is equipped with air conditioning*, wireless internet service, 24/7 security, and good cell phone reception.
+During summer 2014, you will be housed in apartments in John Cabot’s Viale Trastevere apartment building, an authentic Italian apartment building located 20 minutes walking distance or 8 minutes by tram from John Cabot’s two campuses.
+The residence is equipped with wireless internet service and good cell phone reception.
 One set of linens is provided, and each apartment has a washing machine.
 Kitchens are equipped with cook top, oven, microwave and refrigerator.
 Various sized apartments are available.
 All John Cabot-arranged apartments are non-smoking.
-Students will also have access, for a fee, to the gym facilities located on the ground floor of the Residence.
+Please note that the Viale Trastevere apartments are not air-conditioned; however, they are spacious and have balconies.
+You should wait to decide whether to purchase a small fan inexpensively from a nearby store after you determine whether you will need one in your apartment.

 If you prefer, you may arrange your own housing.
 Suggestions for how to do so will be provided after you enroll in the Program.

-Note: Plan to arrive in Rome by the morning of Monday, June 24 so that you can move into your apartment and be on time for the mandatoryorientation meeting that afternoon.
+Note: Plan to arrive in Rome at the latest by the morning of Monday, June 16 so that you can move into your apartment and be on time for the mandatory orientation meeting that afternoon.

-The anticipated range for summer 2013 housing costs is U.S. $ 1600 to $ 2050 per person.
+The anticipated range for summer 2014 housing costs in the Viale Trastevere apartments is U.S. $ 1400 to $ 2000 per person.
 Housing costs will vary depending upon the location and number of students living in the apartment.
 More detailed information regarding housing will be provided upon admission into the Program.

 United States Citizens will need a valid passport to enter Italy.
 For information on obtaining or renewing your passport, visit http://www.travel.state.gov/.
 If you are not a U.S. citizens, you must state your nationality on your program application because entry requirements to Italy may differ from those required for U.S. students.
 If you do not already have a passport, please apply for one as soon as possible to avoid rush processing fees and to make sure that your passport arrives in time for your departure.
 Please note that for certain air carriers, your passport must be valid for six months beyond your return date.